cezamee/Yoda/README.md

 ## 👀 Overview
-Yoda is an experimental network server using AF_XDP, eBPF, and a userspace TCP/IP stack (gVisor netstack).
+Yoda is an experimental network server using AF_XDP, eBPF, and a userspace TCP/IP stack (gVisor).
 It provides stealth remote shell access via websocket, advanced packet filtering, process and file hiding, and supports remote commands such as download, upload, and more.
 All networking (TCP/IP) is handled outside the Linux kernel, entirely in userspace.